 You usually lose all the hair on your head.
 Your eyelashes, eyebrows and other body hair may also thin or fall out.
 This usually starts after your first or second cycle of chemotherapy.
 It is almost always temporary and your hair will grow back after chemotherapy ends.
 It is important to cover your head to protect your scalp when you are out in the sun until your hair grows back.
 Your nurse can give you advice about coping with hair loss.

 Changes in the way the kidneys work

 Ifosfamide may irritate your bladder and cause discomfort when you pass urine.
-Drink plenty of fluids – at least two litres (three and a half pints) during the 24 hours following chemotherapy.
+Make sure you drink at least two litres (three and a half pints) of fluids during the 24 hours following chemotherapy.
 It is also important to empty your bladder regularly and to try to pass urine as soon as you feel the need to go.

 Contact the hospital straight away if you feel any discomfort or stinging when you pass urine, or if you notice any blood in it.

 Numb or tingling hands or feet

 These symptoms are caused by the effect of cisplatin and paclitaxel on your nerves.
 It’s called peripheral neuropathy.
 You may also find it hard to fasten buttons or do other fiddly tasks.

 Tell your doctor if you have these symptoms.
 They sometimes need to lower the dose of the drug.
 The symptoms usually improve slowly after treatment finishes but, in some people, they may never go away.
 Talk to your doctor if you are worried about this.